almanacproject/almanacdeployment/README.md

 # ALMANAC Deployment
-Contains docker compose files and default configuration files/examples
+Contains docker compose files and default configuration files/examples.
+Also contains work for the ALMANAC-LAB

 To get started do one of two things: